econ-ark/REMARK/REMARKs/DistributionOfWealthMPC.md

 # DistributionofWealthMPC
-Update: The results of this paper are now generated in an updated repository using a more modern version of HARK, [DistributionOfWealth](https://github.com/econ-ark/DistributionOfWealth).
+The results of the paper [The Distribution of Wealth and the MPC](https://onlinelibrary.wiley.com/doi/abs/10.3982/QE694) now generated in an updated repository using a more modern version of HARK, [DistributionOfWealthMPC](https://github.com/econ-ark/DistributionOfWealthMPC).
 Any followup work should build on the updated code in that repository.

-The main results in that paper were generated using the Mathematica that can be executed by running from the command line

-`./Code/Mathematica/DoAll.m`

-or by opening the corresponding notebook file `./Code/Matheamtica/DoAll.nb`

-The Mathematica results have been replicated using the HARK toolkit.
-See the README.md file in the repo for details.
+You should be able to reproduce all the results using the `reproduce.sh` script.

 ## References